News3 min read

 • 5.49% APR for 60 months on most trims through GM Financial

-• Diesel option: no specific incentive; Duramax diesel adds approximately $3,500 to any equipped trim
+• Diesel option: no specific incentive; the Duramax adds roughly $3,500 to any equipped trim

 • Denali and AT4X: no incentive programs; allocated models selling at or above MSRP